 After an hour’s drive from San Cristobal de Las Casas, we arrived at the dock for our 2-hour boat ride down the Canyon.

 On arrival, we were kitted out with life jackets and a wristband.
-There is an entrance fee that has to be paid to the National Park of MXN34 per person.
+There is an entrance fee that has to be paid to the National Park of MXN36 per person.
 As we entered the canyon there was a high tower on our right-hand side, the boat slowed down and we all had to raise our right arm to show our wristbands which proved that we had paid the National park fee.

-Slowing down again he pointed upward to the trees and there swinging from side to side were a couple of spider monkeys.
+Slowing down again, he pointed upward to the trees, and there swinging from side to side were a couple of spider monkeys.
 Why are spider monkeys called ‘spider monkeys’?
-If you look at them hanging upside down from their tails they look like spiders with their arms and legs hanging down.
+If you look at them hanging upside down from their tails, they look like spiders with their arms and legs hanging down.

 The boat slowed down again and drifted towards the right this time.
 Jutting out from one of the sheer limestone cliffs was what the driver called the Christmas Tree Waterfall.
-The branches were covered in moss which apparently is a result of the waterfall deposits.
-It really does look like a Christmas Tree.
+The branches were covered in moss which is a result of the waterfall deposits.
+It does look like a Christmas Tree.

 Cave of Colours